Craftidore/Mistborn-Genesys-Setting/README.md

 # Mistborn-Genesys-Setting
 The Unofficial Genesys Mistborn Setting.
 This is incomplete.
-It will be updated as additional info is added
+It will be updated as additional info is added.

 ### ToDo list